-The institutions certifies that these are the only revisions to the degree program or non-degree program.
+The institution certifies that these are the only revisions to the degree program or non-degree program.

 - C. Certificate Program Containing Courses Already Approved: Degree-granting and non-degree-granting institutions may determine it is appropriate to create a certificate program containing courses already approved to meet a specific marketplace need.
 Institutions may create certificate programs containing already approved courses that are exactly the same (e.g., require proctored exams, the same assignments, the same exams) as those offered in an already approved program and which would allow students to apply earned credits towards another program.
-The institution submits a letter to the Director of Accreditation that provides - i.
-The rationale for the implementation; - ii.
-A curriculum map outlining the scope and sequence of the courses for the certificate-level credential; - iii.
-Evidence that offering the certificate-level credential is aligned with industry requirements for entering or advancing in a profession; - iv.
+The institution submits a letter to the Director of Accreditation that provides: - 1.
+The rationale for the implementation; - 2.
+A curriculum map outlining the scope and sequence of the courses for the certificate-level credential; - 3.
+Description of program outcomes; - 4.
+Evidence that offering the certificate-level credential is aligned with industry requirements for entering or advancing in a profession; - 5.
 A statement certifying that the courses used to create the certificate program are the same courses approved by DEAC as part of the approved program.